AksharGoyal/data-eng-project-toronto-covid-data/README.md

 - Click on Create Job.
 Choose Production as environment.
 In Execution settings, make sure to check "Generate docs on run".
 In the commands, we should have `dbt run --full-refresh` and `dbt test`.
 For the triggers, we will set schedule via cron: "0 3 * * 4" which is every Thursday at 3 AM.

 Now your DBT will create the models in the BigQuery every Thursday 3 AM.
 Using the models generated, we can use them to answer questions we have about the data.

+## Data Visualizations
+I have used Looker Studio for data Visualization.
+You can find the link to the report [here](https://lookerstudio.google.com/reporting/b51df6f5-5efb-402e-b138-62d1095f8065).